bitcoin-dev-project/bitcoiner-intro-to-rust/14_json_serialization.md

 This is the [JSON](https://www.json.org/json-en.html) format, a human-readable data-interchange format that transmits data objects consisting of key-value pairs and arrays.

-In Rust, there is a popular crate available for taking some data and converting it into or "**serializing**" it in the JSON format.
+In Rust, there is a popular crate available for taking some data and converting it (or "**serializing**" it) into the JSON format.
 We can use the [`serde_json`](https://docs.rs/serde_json/latest/serde_json/) crate for this.

 Let's add this to our Cargo.toml file.